Skip to main content

 }

-Then when a user logs into our app, we can also sync their roles with Permit by adding the following code just below the permit.api.syncUser function:
+Then when a user logs into our app, we can sync their roles with Permit by adding the following code just below the permit.api.syncUser function:

 if (session?.user['my_app_name/roles']) {